 Walker finished with 16 points and Stovall added 15 for Virginia.

-career.
-But Reid was held to four points in overtime play and none in the
+All-American Tracy Reid led North Carolina (13-3, 4-2) with a school-record 42 points, plus 14 rebounds for the 40th double-double of her career.
+But Reid was held to four points in overtime play and none in the third extra period.

 "We're disappointed," Reid said.
 "We take a lot of pride in not letting people beat us on our home court.
 Virginia just came in here and wanted it more than we did."

 Teasley did it again at the end of the second overtime, hitting an eight-footer in the lane at the buzzer to tie it up at 96-96.

 Teasley had 21 points and Juana Brown 11 added for North Carolina.

 McKinney's single-game total is eclipsed in ACC history only by 50 points scored by Andrea Stinson of North Carolina State in 1989.

 "That was just an incredible performance," Virginia coach Debbie Ryan said.
 "For a `role player,' she certainly showed what she can do. ... `We always knew she could hit the 3-pointer.
 What she did tonight was take the next step in her game."

 The Cavaliers' win thwarted North Carolina coach Sylvia Hatchell's chance at victory No. 500 for her 23-year coaching career.How the Teams Match Up Tonight

 Virginia North Carolina Points 69.7 80.8 Points Allowed 64.0 64.2 Rebounds 39.1 42.1 Rebound Margin -1.5 +2.3 FG % .411 .434 FG% defense .389 .396 3-pt FG % .301 .326 FT % .647 .660 Assists 13.2 15.9 Turnovers 19.1 15.5 Blocks 5.7 2.3 Steals 11.9 12.0